NVIDIA/deepops/workloads/burn-in/README.md

    -c|--count <Count>
         * Set to the number of nodes to use per job --container
-        * Specify a continer URI or a local file (.sqsh for enroot, .sif for singularity) --cruntime <runtime>
+        * Specify an alternate continer URI or a local file (.sqsh for enroot, .sif for singularity) --cruntime <runtime>
         * Specify the container runtime.  enroot is the only support runtime currently.